walles/loadviz/README.md

 ## TODO

 - Run (a release build!) by default on Johan's desktop
-- Add an "About" menu item doing something helpful.
-At least link to the GitHub project and show some version number.
-- Make sure the visualization doesn't start out as all-black
+- Replace the whole visualization with red user flames from the bottom and green system flames from the top
 - Test that `diff()` handles wrapping CPU counters correctly
 - Add test making sure that if we have more cores than the image width, at least the most loaded core is rendered in the middle of the image
   - For 100% system load, with the system load color at the top
   - For 100% user load, with the user load color at the top
+- Get Git metadata into the release archive
+- Add an "About" menu item doing something helpful.
+At least link to the GitHub project and show some version number.
 - Release the first public version on GitHub
 - Stop using CPU when the menu bar isn't visible
 - Test visualization with more cores than the image width